develprr/metamatic-framework/README.md

 this change must be reliably radiated to all parts of the software that uses that data.
 For example, your frontend app has many components that display user's order history.
 When that data changes it should be consistently updated in all parts of the app.

-When you think about Metamatic, think about throwing a stone into a bucket full of water.
+When you think about Metamatic, think about throwing an ice cube into a glass full of water.

-* Think about the bucket.
-It is the Metamatic data store, a data container.
+* Think about the glass.
+It is the Metamatic data store, the data container.
 * Think about the water.
 It is the data that splashes into every direction from the bucket.
-* Think about the stone.
+* Think about the ice cube.
 It is the direct function invocation you call to update the Metamatic data container.

 Metamatic provides an easy way to manage your data stores and states inside them.
-In metamatic the data flows typically as follows:
+In Metamatic, the data flows typically as follows:

-1. A component updates the metamatic store by directly invoking an updater function that is defined in a store utility file.
+1. A component updates the Metamatic store by directly invoking an updater function that is defined in a store utility file.
 2. Store updater function in the store utility file updates the store and the store fires an update event.
-3. Component/components depending on the updated store receive the event from the Metamatic store.
+3. Component/components connected to the store receive the event from the Metamatic store, containing a copy the store itself as passenger.
-4. Components bound to the affected store update their state from the event and the component refreshes itself.
+4. The connected components update their state from the event and the component refreshes itself.

-* The data maintains its integratity since updating the master copy in the central Metamatic data store radiates the change to every place where needed!
+* The data maintains its integrity since updating the master copy in the central Metamatic data store radiates the change to every place where needed!
 * The data store always fires only copies of itself, therefore there's no way to sneakily mutate the master copy.
 * Events are almost the same as stores since updating datastore fires an event with the same name as the store itself.
 A copy of the store is the passenger of the event.